 At Stephen Fitness & Rehabilitation, we provide suggestions to you and your loved one(s) on how to make your living space better equipped to prevent falls.

-Our services are also specifically designed for individuals looking for extra help becoming more active in a safe and effective manner.
+Our services are also specifically designed for individuals living in Oakville and London, Ontario looking for extra help becoming more active in a safe and effective manner.

 Contact us to learn more about how we can help you or your loved one(s) become stronger, more mobile and independent in the comfort of home.